-Our favorite bread (which is also top-8-free, gluten free and vegan) is Little Northern Bakehouse White Wide Slice.
-If you prefer to not buy it off Amazon, I get mine locally at Natural Grocer.
+- Our favorite gluten-free bread bread (which is also top-8-free, and vegan) is Little Northern Bakehouse White Wide Slice.
+If you prefer to not buy it off Amazon, I get mine locally at a grocery store called Natural Grocer.
 I see on their website they also have buns, but have yet to find any in stores near me.

 How to make Chicken Salad Sandwiches Dairy Free

 Usually, avoiding dairy can be quite difficult, but thankfully with chicken salad sandwiches it’s not hard at all.
-I find it rare, even with traditionally made Chicken Salad Sandwiches for there to be dairy.
-Not often, someone will put some cheese, but as long as your bread is not buttered, or contains dairy, the actual filling part is mayo, chicken, spices and textural ingredients like celery and sunflower seeds.
+I find it rare, even with classic Chicken Salad Sandwiches for there to be dairy.
+Not often, someone will put some cheese, but as long as your bread is not buttered, or contains dairy, the actual filling part is mayo, chicken, spices and textural ingredients like crunchy veggies and sunflower seeds.
 As always, check all of your labels to make sure there is no hidden dairy.
 But, you won’t notice any substitutions for me, as mine is naturally dairy free.

 What egg-free mayo do you use for your Egg-Free Chicken Salad Sandwich

 Not everyone needs an egg free option, but in case you do.
 Here’s how to swap it out.
 This recipe really could not be possible if it weren’t for the fact that egg-free mayo has come SO FAR.
 I’m pretty picky with my mayo, and I like Hellman’s Vegan Mayo (also known as Best Food’s) so much that, I not only use it for this recipe, but every day use too.
 I find it at Walmart and on Amazon.